 Book Flights at the Right Time

-That thing you’ve heard about booking on Tuesdays is a myth.
-And flights deals on Black Friday or Cyber Monday are more marketing gimmicks than reality.
+That thing you've heard about booking on Tuesdays is a myth.
+And flights deals on Black Friday, Cyber Monday or National Cheap Flight Day are more marketing gimmicks than reality.

 The best time to book a flight is when you find a cheap deal.
 And the fact of the matter is that cheap flights can pop up at any hour, seven days a week.
 Yes, you can find cheap flights on Tuesdays.
 But you might get a better deal on a Wednesday.
 Or Thursday.
 Or any other day of the week.